-It is rare that Mockingbird Valley Sports Complex will cancel games.
+It is rare that Mockingbird Valley Soccer Clubwill cancel games.
 In the event that this should happen due to inclement weather, power outages, etc., we will make every attempt to reschedule games.

 A prorated refund for the cancelled game will be offered in the event that we are not able to reschedule these games.